MailTape/MailTape-v1/_posts/2019-01-27-Glockenspiel.md

 # MailTape's selection

 ## Glockenspiel – The Endless Road 2
 _Sanjay_: **"**A solo guitar edit taken from episode seven of The Endless Road Show, 'Disturbing The Peace' back in 2014.
-Once a duo and now the solo project of Adrian Dollemore, Glockenspiel retains Adrian's glistening arpeggios**"**
+Once a duo and currently the solo project of Adrian Dollemore, Glockenspiel retains the glistening arpeggios, ethereal drone filigree and hypnotic, almost cathartic, rhythms.**"**

 ## Oren Ambarchi – The Strouhal Number
 _Sanjay_: **"**One of my favourite original composers working in the drone/ambient environments, this track from [Oren Ambarchi](https://orenambarchi.com/) is a seven-minute oasis of calm.
 The faux-piano notes fall like slow-motion rain that gently splashes between the thuds of thunderous bass like distant explosions.**"**